Facts About Egyptian Culture, Geography, and History

 4. There was a myth that the Titanic was transporting a mummified Egyptian priestess

-3. Egypt’s first writing system were the hieroglyphs, of which over 700 have been recorded
+3. Egypt's first writing system was the hieroglyphs, of which over 700 have been recorded

 2. They had a revolution in 2011 that was viewed around the world

 The 2011 Egyptian revolution left around 800 people dead, culminating in the dramatic resignation of President Hosni Mubarak.
 Although the locals call it the January 25 revolution, a group of youths set the revolution date intentionally.
 They wanted to make a statement against the police brutality that had increased during the last few years of President Mubarak's government.
 The protesters were clear in their demand for the end of Mubarak’s regime, which existed for nearly 30 years.
 The Tunisia revolution can take the honor of inspiring the Egyptian revolution.